Professor Ray Chan

 - private hospitals.

-Her work in palliative care includes the following research projects:
+Distinguished Professor Yates' work in palliative care includes the following research projects:

 Healthy ageing and dementia